Aurele-B/RenameFiles/README.md

 - Extract this zip file and put the content of the sub-folder "RenameFiles-main/RenameFiles-main" in the newly created python project.

 ### Package requirements
-To install Pyside6 package in the environment of the project, write in terminal:
+To install the tool to create user interfaces, write in terminal:
 ```
 pip install Pyside6
 ```